- Python Basics

 <class 'tuple'> <class 'str'>

-I think this needs to be fix by the Python's creator.
-I mean it is too confusing that a tuple with single items must contain a comma to keep it a tuple.
-But an empty tuple can be created simply using ().
-I mean, to create either an empty or a multi-items tuple, no extra comma is needed.
+I think this needs to be fixed by Python's creator.
+I mean, it is too confusing that a tuple with single items must contain a comma to keep it a tuple.
+But an empty tuple can be created simply by using ().
+I mean, to create either an empty or a multi-item tuple, no extra comma is needed.

 Nested Tuple in Python

-A tuple can also be used an an item of another tuple.
-Python allows to nest a tuple inside another.
+A tuple can also be used as an item in another tuple.
+Python allows you to nest a tuple inside another.
 For example:

 x = ("Jack", (15, "Dec", 2021), "EECS", "MIT") print(x)